devspace-sh/devspace/docs/pages/spaces/what-are-spaces.md

 - Resource auto-scaling within the configured limits
 - Smart analysis of issues within your Space via `devspace analyze`

-You can create Spaces that either run on DevSpace.cloud (will get a `.devspace.host` subdomain) or on your own Kubernetes clusters (external Spaces with an automatically provisioned subdomain of one of your domains).
+You can create Spaces that either run on DevSpace Cloud (will get a `.devspace.host` subdomain) or on your own Kubernetes clusters (external Spaces with an automatically provisioned subdomain of one of your domains).